Chelsea-Marie/Team-Profile-Generator/README.md

 # Team-Profile-Generator

 The Team Profile Generator application accepts input from the user to display three different types of employees: Manager, Engineer, and Intern.
 Each employee type has different information needed for display.
+After completing all inputs, the infomation is transferred into an HTML file to be displayed on a browser.

 ## Video of Demonstration: